Active learning for data streams: a survey: Preliminaries on active learning

-Semi-supervised learning approaches can be distinguished into three categories, unsupervised preprocessing, wrapper methods, and graph-based methods.
-Unsupervised preprocessing refers to the use of unsupervised learning techniques, such as dimensionality reduction, clustering, or feature extraction, to preprocess the entire dataset, labeled and unlabeled, before it is fed to the supervised model \citep{Frumosu2018}.
-The goal is to transform the data into a more useful representation that can be learned more easily by a supervised model and can support the sampling of more informative data points.
-This strategy can also help reduce the dimensionality of the learning problem, thus improving the model parameter estimation when only a few queries can be made.
-Related to the online active learning problem, \cite{rozanec} used a pre-trained network to extract salient features from unlabeled images before starting the sampling routine.
-Similarly, \cite{Cacciarelli2022} used an autoencoder trained on all the available unlabeled data points to improve the performance of online active learning for linear regression models.
 Wrapper methods, on the other hand, use one or more supervised learners that are trained on labeled data and pseudo-labeled unlabeled data.
 There are two main variants of wrapper methods, self-training and co-training.
 Self-training uses a single supervised model that is trained on labeled data, and pseudo-labels are used for the data points with confident predictions.
 Co-training, on the other hand, extends self-training to multiple supervised models, where two or more models exchange the most confident predictions to obtain pseudo-labels.
 Pseudo-labels can be very beneficial in label-scarce environments, but one must be mindful of the confirmation bias issue, where the model might rely on incorrect self-created labels.
 This problem has been extensively analyzed by \cite{Baykal2022} in the active distillation scenario, which is a strategy where a smaller model, known as the student model, is trained to mimic the behavior of a larger pre-trained model, known as the teacher model \citep{Hoang2021,Kwak2022}.
 In this context, confirmatory bias refers to the student model tendency to reproduce the predictions of the teacher model, even when the teacher predictions are incorrect.
 This can happen when the student model is trained to mimic the teacher model output too closely, without considering the underlying errors.
 To mitigate this, active distillation techniques use sample selection methods that encourage the student model to learn from data points where the teacher model makes errors, rather than just reproducing the teacher model predictions.
 In the more general active learning framework, confirmation bias might also refer to the tendency of an active learning algorithm to select examples that confirm its current hypothesis, rather than selecting examples that would challenge or improve it.
-Finally, graph-based methods construct a graph on all available data and fit a supervised model, where the loss comprises a supervised loss and a regularization term that penalizes the difference between the labels predicted for connected data points.
-In the online active learning scenario, the graph structure can be used to model the similarity between data points, and the active learning algorithm can select the examples to label based on their position on the graph, such as selecting examples that are in low-density regions or are distant from other labeled examples.